 There are no course requirements for declaring the minor, though individual courses may have enrollment prerequisites, and a major must be officially declared before a minor may be declared.

-To declare the minor, first, have an Academic Planning form created, or updated, and SIGNED (digitally) by your major adviser (tell them that you wish to declare a minor (we do not not require the university's major/minor declaration form in addition to the acacemic plan, but will be happy to sign one if your major department requests it).
+To declare the minor, have an Academic Planning form created, or updated, and SIGNED (digitally) by your major adviser – tell them that you wish to declare a minor (we do not not require the university's major/minor declaration form in addition to the acacemic plan, but will be happy to sign one if your major department requests it).
 While your major plan is current (within one quarter), bring it to the Theater Arts Adviser to add a plan for and declare the minor—please use Slug Success to make an appointment.

 The department also offers a minor in Theater Arts.